davidalecrim1/concurrency-workshop/README.md

 # Concurrency Workshop

-This is a practical guide of how to apply the Canonical Go Concurrency Pattern (a.k.a.
-Worker Pool with Results) in Golang with an actual API from Via CEP in Brazil.
+This is a practical guide of how to apply some concorrency patterns in Golang.

-## Canonical Go Concurrency Pattern
+## Worker Pool Pattern:

 Sample code for reference: